top of page

 Education is compulsory for 11 years (between 4 and 15) and is divided into at least four levels: Initial, Primary (six years), Secondary (six years) and Tertiary.

-Uruguay facilitates the processes of recognition and revalidation of studies achieved at all levels, both in the public and private systems.
-For specific queries, you can access the Center for Advice to Migrants on educational issues of the Ministry of Education and Culture of Uruguay, where you can get information on how the entire educational system works, what it offers and where the enrollment and revalidation procedures can be carried out.
+Uruguay simplifies the processes of recognition and validation of studies obtained at all levels, both in the public and private system.
+For further information you can access the Center for advice to migrants regarding educational issues of the Ministry of Education and Culture of Uruguay, where advice is available concerning the functioning of the entire educational system, its range of services and places where enrollment and revalidation procedures can be carried out.

-Early childhood education covers the life cycle from birth to 3 years of age and is not compulsory in Uruguay.
+Early childhood education covers the period from birth to three years of age.
+In Uruguay, it is not compulsory.

-The purpose of pre-school education is to stimulate the emotional, social, motor, and intellectual development of children, and it is compulsory for children between 4 and 5 years of age.
-There are many public and private options.
+The purpose of early childhood education is to stimulate the affective, social, motor, and intellectual development of children.
+Education is mandatory from age 4 or, at the latest, 5.
+There are a series of both public and private options.

-To enroll children, you must go to any education center, bringing any identity document of the child (identity card, birth certificate or passport) and the health and vaccination card.
+To enroll children, it is necessary to go to any educational center and present any form of ID for the child (ID card, birth certificate or passport) and their Health and Vaccination Card.

-To enroll children, you must go to the school of your choice with the identity document (identity card, birth certificate or passport) and the health and vaccination card.
+In order to enroll children, they must go to the school of their choice with a form of ID (ID card, birth certificate or passport) and their Health and Vaccination Card.

-Access here to the list of public schools throughout the country and here to the list of private schools throughout the country and the Montevideo School Network.
+Access here to the list of public schools throughout the country and here to the list of private schools throughout the country and in the website www.vacanted.com.uy

-In the following link you can access the pre-school and primary education programs in force in the country.
+In the following link you can access the programs for early and primary education available in the country.

 SECONDARY EDUCATION